Dr. Tamanika Ferguson

 Getting To Know Me

-Like all career scholars, I am working on my craft as a researcher, opinion leader, author, and teacher.
+Like all academic scholars, I am working on my craft as a researcher, opinion leader, author, and teacher.
 I love ideas.
-I love to unpack ideas and create a body of work that will contribute to the fields of feminist and carceral studies and most importantly, I want my work and ideas to have a meaningful impact on the world.
+I love to unpack ideas and create a body of work that will contribute to the fields of feminist and critical carceral studies and most importantly, I want my work and ideas to have a meaningful impact on the world.

 I was trained in the yoga tradition and have been a yoga and meditation practitioner for over ten years.
 These experiences have afforded me the opportunity to integrate meditation and mindfulness techniques into my teaching.
-As I continue to grow and evolve, I envision being in spaces where I can use my gifts and talents to serve others.
+As I continue to grow and evolve, I envision being in spaces where I can use my gifts and talents to support others.
 I want to be in spaces where people would feel blessed to have me in their presence.

 I prioritize fun, joy, and rest.
 In my personal life, I enjoy off the beaten path travel, cultural immersion trips, photography 📷adventure sports, karaoke🎤dancing, bonding with family and friends and flirting with social media @wmnstudischolar (Twitter)